AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

 * Now library ``L`` suffers a supply chain attack and a malicious annotation processor + Service Loading file is inserted into the library
 * A new malicious version of library ``L`` is released
 * The automatic dependency update tool picks up the new version and creates a PR
-* Your CI - that just compiles the PR - may get compromised during compilation if it's not sandboxed or set up incorrectly
+* Your CI - that just compiles the PR - may get compromised **during compilation**
+  * This can also be abused to steal secrets present during the build e.g. access keys for registries
+  * If the build is not sand-boxed a lot more damage can be done
 * A developer checking out the update may be compromised as soon as starting the IDE
+  * This can likely not be detected by a antivirus that only uses (file) signatures for detection since it's exploited using the compiler

 The following points make this quite dangerous:
 * Stealth
   * There is no indication from the compiler that it now executes a annotation processor (before Java 21)
     * Most developers don't know about this annotation processor auto-discovery behavior (none that I asked at my company which has years of Java experience knew of it)
   * As it runs at build time there is likely no trace visible in the final output
-  * A malicious processor can hide perfectly in between legitimate ones
+  * A malicious processor can hide perfectly between legitimate ones
   * Without manual review of each dependency (JAR) it's extremely unlikely that anyone or anything will ever notice it - especially in big projects with hundreds of dependencies
 * Execution is triggered nearly instantly
   * The processor is triggered on compilation - which happens in IDEs and CIs all the time